Sci-Fi Dine-In Theater Restaurant: Theme

-There are six picnic tables near the back of the dining room that are used when the restaurant is full and there are guests who are willing to forgo the experience of sitting in the cars.

 The Sci-Fi Dine-In is modeled after a 1950s drive-in theater.
 The entrance is made to look like a box office, and guests can walk from there along a tall fence to the dining room, where they sit at formica countertops in booths made to look like convertibles from the 1940s and 1950s.
 These booths were designed by Walt Disney Imagineering and are made of fiberglass with much chrome plating.
 The cars have whitewall tires, and speakers are mounted on poles next to each car.
-The license plates are dated from 1955, and each convertible seats four people, although these mock vehicles were initially six-seaters when the restaurant first opened.
-There are six picnic tables near the back of the room that are only used when the rest of the restaurant is full and there are guests who are willing to forego the experience of sitting in the cars.
+The license plates are dated from 1955.
+Each convertible seats four people, although these mock vehicles were initially six-seaters when the restaurant first opened.
+There are six picnic tables near the back of the room that are only used when the rest of the restaurant is full and there are guests who are willing to forgo the experience of sitting in the cars.
 All guests who make reservations are seated in the cars, although this was not the case the year the restaurant first opened.
 The restaurant has a total seating capacity of 260.

+The restaurant's servers use point of sale mobile devices to relay orders to a printer in the kitchen, which in 1991 was a then-new technology in keeping with the science fiction theme.

 Some of the servers at the Sci-Fi Dine-In wear roller skates, acting as carhops, while others improvise characters such as a police officer ostensibly in search of people who have sneaked into the theater without paying.
 The dining room is dark and air-conditioned, and measures 8400 sqft.
 The ceiling simulates a night sky replete with twinkling stars made from optical fibers.
 There is the facade of a snack counter at the back of the room, behind which is the kitchen.
 The upper walls of the dining room display a cyclorama of Southern California as seen over a fence.